 These Cinnamon Chocolate Chip Cookies are soft and chewy eggless chocolate chip cookies that are loaded with cinnamon and chocolate chips!
 They are then rolled in cinnamon sugar and topped with more chocolate!
 A little woodsy spice mixed with sweet chocolate makes for such a cozy combination.
 Best yet, these cookies are gluten free, nut free, eggless and easily vegan!

-If you’re looking for more eggless chocolate chip cookie recipes, try Eggless Chocolate Chip Cookies, Double Chocolate Chip Cookies and Red Velvet Chocolate Chip Cookies.
+For more eggless chocolate chip cookie recipes, try Eggless Chocolate Chip Cookies, Dark Chocolate Chip Cookies and Red Velvet Chocolate Chip Cookies.

 Reasons to Love these Cookies